 BC also has a new provincial tax called the Speculation and Vacancy Tax.

-This tax does NOT run with the land, which means the Province will come after you, as the seller, to pay any outstanding taxes.
+This tax does NOT run with the land.
+This means the Province will come after you (even after you have sold your home) to pay any outstanding taxes.

-If you sell property, you must disclose the sale of that property to the federal government in your income tax returns.
+You must disclose the sale of property to the federal government in your income tax returns.

 Here is a difficult topic – non-residency issues.

 If you are a resident of Canada, that’s great.
-But if you are a non-resident of Canada (meaning very generally that you live in another country as your home even if you are a Canadian citizen), your buyer is required to think about something informally called “non-residency taxes”.
+But if you live in another country (even if you are a Canadian citizen), your buyer must think about something informally called “non-residency taxes”.

-This is a very complicated topic, and one which you must get an accountant’s advice on well before you think about listing the property for sale.
-It can be very difficult to determine whether you are a resident of Canada or not, and residence is NOT the same thing as citizenship.
+Non-residency taxes are very complicated.
+If you are a non-resident, talk to an accountant well before you think about listing your home for sale.
+It can be very difficult to determine whether you are a resident of Canada or not.
+Residency is NOT the same thing as citizenship.
 You can be a citizen of Canada at the same time you are a non-resident.

-Getting a compliance certificate can take months to do, and so it is crucial that you get this process started as soon as you possibly can.
+It can take months to get a compliance certificate, so you want to start this process as soon as you can.

 There are several timing issues you should think about when you are considering selling your home.

-It is quite rare that you will have the net sales proceeds available on the completion date.
+It is quite rare that you will have the money from your sale – called the net sales proceeds – on the completion date.

 There are several things which happen in the completion of a sale which are not in your control, and not in the control of your BC Notary or lawyer.